tsgates/arch-wiki-markdown/wiki/Aiptek_Tablet.md

 Installation
 ------------

-You need to install xf86-input-aiptek from the Official Repositories.
+You need to install xf86-input-aiptek from the Official repositories.

 Create /etc/udev/rules.d/20-aiptek.rules with the following content: